etchpoint/etchcon-checkout-for-bachs/readme.txt

 == Data sent to Bachs ==

-For checkout creation, the plugin sends the transaction currency and amount, success and cancel return URLs, an opaque payment reference, and correlation metadata identifying the WordPress integration and local transaction record.
+For checkout creation, the plugin sends the transaction currency and amount, success and cancel return URLs, an opaque payment reference, correlation metadata identifying the WordPress integration and local transaction record, and customer contact information required for hosted checkout.
+This includes the customer email address and can include the customer name and phone number when available from the originating integration.

 Payment details entered by the customer on hosted checkout are submitted directly to Bachs rather than to this plugin.